Trazodone and Zoloft are both often prescribed to treat depression; however, they are very different medications.

 Which Is Right For Me?

-To find out if either Trazodone or Zoloft is right for you, you’ll need to first speak with your doctor.
+To find out if either Trazodone or Zoloft is right for you, you’ll need to first speak with a doctor.

 As we mentioned above, while both medications are similar, they’re beneficial for different uses.
-You’ll need to discuss your current condition with your doctor, provide a full medical history, and list all other medications you’re taking to help them determine if either is the right treatment option for you.
+You’ll need to discuss your current condition with your doctor and provide a full medical history.

 Reviewed by Dr. Alex Dimitriu